DarinLevesque/DL-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
-title: Our Coffee
+title: Portfolio
-image: /img/jumbotron.jpg
+image: /img/joshua-wilking-592602-unsplash.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their